The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 A second reason governance cost is underestimated is that it scales with the risk profile of the deployment, not with the number of users.
 An organisation deploying AI for internal knowledge search has a different governance cost structure than one deploying AI to support compliance determinations or customer-facing decisions.
 The licence cost may be similar.
 The governance cost will not be.

-Understanding governance cost requires understanding what governance requires in operational terms, and then costing those requirements honestly.
+Understanding governance cost involves understanding what governance involves in operational terms, and then costing those activities honestly.

 The Four Cost Categories of Enterprise AI Governance